 Medications used to treat long QT syndrome may include:

 - Beta blockers.
-Examples of these heart drugs include nadolol (Corgard) and propranolol (Inderal, Innopran XL).
+Examples of these heart drugs include nadolol (Corgard) and propranolol (Inderal LA, Innopran XL).
 These drugs slow the heart rate and make the dangerous rhythm associated with long QT syndrome less likely.
-They work by blunting the way a long QT syndrome-affected heart reacts to adrenaline in times of stress, fear or exertion.
+Beta blockers work by blunting the way a long QT syndrome-affected heart reacts to adrenaline, as it can beat faster in times of stress, fear or exertion.

 - Mexiletine.
-In people with a form of long QT syndrome called LQT3, taking this anti-arrhythmic drug in combination with propranolol may help shorten the Q-T interval.
+In people with a form of long QT syndrome called LQT3, taking this anti-arrhythmic drug in combination with beta blockers might help shorten the QT interval.

 - Potassium.
-Potassium is a mineral in your body, derived from your diet, that's important for the health of your heart's electrical system.
-Potassium supplements may improve the heart's recharging system and may be helpful for people with certain forms of long QT syndrome.
+Potassium is a mineral derived from your diet that's important for the health of your heart's electrical system.
+For certain forms of long QT syndrome, potassium supplements might improve the heart's recharging system.

 - Fish oil.
-Supplementation with heart-healthy fish oil (omega-3 fatty acid) may help stabilize abnormal heart rhythms.
-You should talk to your doctor before starting fish oil or any other supplements and medications.
+Supplementation with heart-healthy fish oil (omega-3 fatty acid) or eating fish high in omega-3 fatty acids might help decrease the risk of abnormal heart rhythms.
+Consult your doctor before starting fish oil or any other supplements or medications.

-Your doctor may suggest treatment for long QT syndrome even if you don't experience frequent signs or symptoms of the disorder.
+Your doctor might suggest treatment for long QT syndrome even if you don't experience frequent signs or symptoms of the condition.